Hack-it-spiration/his_algeria_dashboard_new/README.md

 * Road checkpoints and segments
 * Prediction of trafic rate/ weather / roads health and  accidants severity in the segments
-* Explore the schemas datasets ( gathered from Smart way API )  in form of data tables
+* Explore the segments datasets ( gathered from Smart way API )  in form of data tables

 ## Deployment